Meet Our Animal Ambassadors

 Tiliqua scincoides

 This Australian lizard has a huge blue tongue that it uses to scare off predators if frightened.
-During programs you’ll see Sal’s tongue popping out just a bit to smell his surroundings.
+During programs, you’ll see Sal’s tongue popping out just a bit to smell his surroundings.